flecoqui/load-testing/README.md

     ![eventhub-asa-architecture](./docs/img/eventhub-asa-architecture-800.png)

 3. Event Hub with no public access architecture:
    This architecture is used to run the same Ingestion load testing against Azure Event Hubs whose public network access is disabled.
-In that case, the load testing infrastructure is extended with an Azure Virtual Network and an Azure NAT Gateway to use the same source public IP address for the request coming from the load testing infrastructure.
+In that case, the load testing infrastructure is extended with an Azure Virtual Network and an Azure NAT Gateway to use the same source public IP address for the requests coming from the load testing infrastructure.
 This source public IP address is added in the Event Hub firewall configuration before running the tests and removed once the tests are completed.

     ![Web App Architecture](./docs/img/eventhub-firewall-architecture-800.png)